-To be considered for the position of Regional Secretary, the applicant must:
+To be considered for the position of Referee, the applicant must:

-- 1. Annually submit an AYSO Volunteer Application form; - 2.
-Pass the AYSO screening and background check; - 3.
-Be annually approved and duly appointed as Regional Secretary by the Region; - 4.
-Have good computer skills; - 5.
-Be able to take notes at meetings; and - 6.
-Have some knowledge of AYSO.
+- 1. Annually submit an AYSO Volunteer Application form. - 2.
+Pass the AYSO screening and background checks including state/federal required fingerprinting. - 3.
+Be annually approved and duly appointed as Referee by the Region. - 4.
+Complete AYSO Referee Certification. - Complete Safe Haven Training including AYSO's Safe Haven, Concussion Awareness and Sudden Cardiac Arrest training as required by State, and Federal, U.S. Soccer required SafeSport Training. - 6.
+Demonstrate responsibility and reliability.